MicrosoftDocs/azure-stack-docs/azure-stack/user/kubernetes-aks-engine-release-notes.md

 -   Correct defaults order for setting IPAddressCount ([\#2358](https://github.com/Azure/aks-engine/issues/2358))

--   Update to use single omsagent yaml for all k8s versions to avoid any manual errors and easy maintainability ([\#2692](https://github.com/Azure/aks-engine/issues/2692))
+-   Update to use single omsagent yaml for all Kubernetes versions to avoid any manual errors and easy maintainability ([\#2692](https://github.com/Azure/aks-engine/issues/2692))

 ### Release notes

-This is the complete set of release notes for Azure and Azure Stack Hub combined
+This is the complete set of release notes for Azure and Azure Stack Hub combined:

 -   https://github.com/Azure/aks-engine/releases/tag/v0.44.0
 -   https://github.com/Azure/aks-engine/releases/tag/v0.44.1